FREE SHIPPING ON ORDERS OVER $250

 Vegan Caviar vs Real Caviar: Taste Test & Honest Comparison

-Is vegan caviar just a trendy TikTok topping, or can it really stand in for the real deal?
-We cracked open a few tins—both plant-based pearls and premium sturgeon caviar—to find out.
-From taste and texture to aroma and ethics, we’re diving deep into the world of caviar and inviting you along for a sensory-rich exploration.
+Is vegan caviar just a trendy topping, or can it really stand in for the real deal?
+We cracked open a few tins — both plant-based pearls and premium sturgeon caviar — to find out.
+From taste and texture to aroma and ethics, here's our honest comparison.

-Curious to taste the difference yourself?
-Explore our signature Caviar Tasting Set.
+→ Curious to taste the difference yourself?
+Start with our Caviar Tasting Set.

 What Exactly Is Vegan Caviar Made From?